-If you’re the kind of person that likes to stay up to date on modern carpet trends for homes in Bloomington, Chanhassen, Eden Prarie, Minnetonka and the surrounding areas, you already know that the minimalist look has firmly established itself as a design aesthetic to be reckoned with.
+If you’re the kind of person that likes to stay up to date on modern carpet trends for homes in Minnetonka, Chanhassen, Eden Prairie, St. Louis Park and the surrounding areas, you already know that the minimalist look has firmly established itself as a design aesthetic to be reckoned with.

 And while some people might insist that carpet has no place in a minimalist aesthetic, the design experts at Floor Coverings International Southwest Metro Minneapolis have to respectfully disagree.
 There are plenty of ways to use carpet to highlight the simplicity and perfection of your space.
 Read on to find out our favorite ways to incorporate carpet flooring into a minimalist home.

 Just as it’s important to add little pops of color into a room, a good designer will look for opportunities to incorporate textural accents.
 And in minimalist design, that usually means bringing something rough or asymmetrical into a space that’s governed primarily by clean lines and two-dimensional planes.